IBM/aspera-cli/README.md

 If `username` is not provided then the default transfer user `xfer` is used.

-If no SSH password or key is provided and a transfer token is provided in transfer spec (option `ts`), then standard SSH bypass keys are used.
+If neither SSH password nor key is provided and a transfer token is provided in transfer spec (option `ts`), then standard SSH bypass key(s) is used.

 Example:

 ```bash